kriomant/mockers/doc/guide.md

 ### Argument Matchers

-Look at expectation from previous example:
+Consider the expectation from the previous example:

 ```rust
 cond.make_hotter_call(4).and_return(())
 ```

-`*_call` methods have the same number of arguments as original method does.
+`*_call` methods have the same number of arguments as the original method.
-In this case we just use fixed value to verify call, but expectations are not limited to them.
+In this case we just use a fixed value to verify the call, but expectations are not limited to that.

-For every parameter `arg: T` of original method corresponding `_call` method has `arg: M where M: MatchArg<T>` parameter, i.e. it received matcher for argument of type `T`.
+For every parameter `arg: T` of the original method, the corresponding `_call` method has an `arg: M where M: MatchArg<T>` parameter, i.e. it received matcher for argument of type `T`.

-Any type `T` which implements `Eq` automatically implements `MatchArg<T>` and it matches argument by checking it for equality to specified value.
+Any type `T` which implements `Eq` automatically implements `MatchArg<T>`.
+The arguments get matched by checking for equality with the specified value.

-This is why we can pass value `4` to `make_hotter_call`.
+This is why we can pass the value `4` to `make_hotter_call`.

-`matchers` module contains other matchers which may be useful:
+The `matchers` module contains other matchers which may be useful:

   * `ANY` will match any value:
     ```rust